 - Adhering to the purposes and basic policies of PTA. - Having an EIN (Employer Identification Number) from the IRS on file with Utah PTA. - Submitting the names and contact information of current officers to council/region or on Givebacks. - Having current bylaws renewed every three years. - Remitting national and state portions of membership dues to Utah PTA by dates designated.
-Note: The current procedure requires local PTAs to make monthly remittances, by the 25th of each month, with a final remittance by June 25. - Submitting approved budget and minutes, proof of insurance, and signature pages for Basic Fiscal Management Procedures and Ethics/Conflict of Interest Agreements to council/region or on Givebacks. - Submitting Year-End Financial Statement, AFR (Annual Financial Reconciliation) report to council/ region or on Givebacks, and Sales Tax Refund Request to council/region or on Utah PTA website. - Filing IRS Form 990N or 990EZ online and submitting confirmation of acceptance via Givebacks or to council/region.
+Note: The current procedure requires local PTAs to make monthly remittances, by the 25th of each month, with a final remittance by June 25. - Submitting approved budget and minutes, proof of insurance, and signature pages for Basic Fiscal Management Procedures and Ethics/Conflict of Interest Agreements via Givebacks. - Submitting Year-End Financial Statement, AFR (Annual Financial Reconciliation) report via Givebacks, and Sales Tax Refund Request via <a href="https://doi.org/10.1007/jac.2 - Filing IRS Form 990N or 990EZ online via irs.gov and submitting confirmation of acceptance via Givebacks